eclipse-tractusx/digital-product-pass/docs/arc42/Arc42.md

 ![Battery Passport View](./GraphicBatteryPassportView.png)

-**Contents.**
-*Important, expensive, large scale or risky architecture decisions including rationals.
-With "decisions" we mean selecting one alternative based on given criteria.
-Please use your judgement to decide whether an architectural decision should be documented here in this central section or whether you better document it locally (e.g. within the white box template of one building block).
-Avoid redundancy.
-Refer to section 4, where you already captured the most important decisions of your architecture.*

-**Motivation.**
-*Stakeholders of your system should be able to comprehend and retrace your decisions.*

-**Form.**
-*Various options:*

-* *List or table, ordered by importance and consequences or*
-* *More detailed in form of separate sections per decision*
-* *ADR (architecture decision record) for every important decision*

 ## Quality Requirements

 As the Product Passport product is part of the Catena-X Network we are required to follow the quality requirements set by the Governance and Architecture Teams.